Alaska Salmon Fishing Trips 4 1500×500

 We float two sections of the river: the lower stretch from the Sterling Highway Bridge to tidewater, and the upper section from the outlet of Tustumena Lake to the Sterling Highway Bridge.
 Both routes provide a scenic, peaceful journey free of motor noise, making the drift boat fishing experience truly unique.

-If you’re visiting the Kenai Peninsula in the fall and fishing the Kenai River, spending a day or two on the Kasilof will add variety to your trip, offering the chance to explore a distinctly different river system.
+If you’re visiting the Kenai Peninsula in the fall and fishing the Kenai River, spending a day or two on one of our Kasilof River Silver Salmon fishing trips will add variety to your vacation, offering the chance to explore a distinctly different river system.

 Kasilof Silver Fishing Rates